Upgrade from Legacy to UGS Analytics

 Analytics is a data visualization and dashboard tool that helps you understand and analyze all of your game data.
 You can use it as a standalone tool (similar to Legacy) or with other UGS products for more functionality.
 Use Analytics to analyze your games from development to production.

-Unity Analytics is free to get started with a generous free tier with pay-as-you-scale afterwards, where you only pay for what you use - see our Analytics pricing.
+Unity Analytics is free to get started with a generous free tier with pay-as-you-scale afterwards, where you only pay for what you use - see our Analytics billing page.

 Learn more about UGS Analytics by taking our Unity Learn course on UGS Analytics.